wallarm/product-documentation/docs/4.0/user-guides/triggers/triggers.md

 A reaction is an action that should be performed if the specified condition and filters are met.
 The set of available reactions depends on the selected condition.
 Reactions can be of the following types:

 * [Mark the requests as brute‑force or forced browsing attack](../../admin-en/configuration-guides/protecting-against-bruteforce.md).
 Requests will be marked as attacks in the events list but will not be blocked.
-To block requests, you can add an additional reaction: [blacklist](../ip-lists/blacklist.md) IP address.
+To block requests, you can add an additional reaction: [denylist](../ip-lists/denylist.md) IP address.
-* Add IP to the [blacklist](../ip-lists/blacklist.md).
+* Add IP to the [denylist](../ip-lists/denylist.md).
 * Add IP to the [graylist](../ip-lists/graylist.md).
 * Send a notification to the SIEM system or Webhook URL configured in the [integrations](../settings/integrations/integrations-intro.md).
 * Send a notification to the messenger configured in the [integrations](../settings/integrations/integrations-intro.md).

-    !!! warning "Notifying about blacklisted IPs via the messengers" Triggers allow sending notifications on blacklisted IPs only to the SIEM systems or Webhook URL.
-Messengers are not available for the **Blacklisted IP** trigger condition.
+    !!! warning "Notifying about denylisted IPs via the messengers" Triggers allow sending notifications on denylisted IPs only to the SIEM systems or Webhook URL.
+Messengers are not available for the **Denylisted IP** trigger condition.
 * [Group next hits into one attack](trigger-examples.md#group-hits-originating-from-the-same-ip-into-one-attack) if the trigger condition is **Hits from the same IP**.

     The [**Mark as false positive**](../events/false-attack.md#mark-an-attack-as-a-false-positive) button and the [active verification](../../about-wallarm-waf/detecting-vulnerabilities.md#active-threat-verification) option will be unavailable for these attacks.